ShubhanTamhane1/CO2-Prediction/README.md

 - Performs **data preprocessing and feature engineering** for improved model performance.
 - Includes **exploratory data analysis (EDA)** for understanding feature impact.
 - Evaluates model performance using **Mean Squared Error (MSE), R² Score, and MAE**.
-- Provides a **trained model and a script for making predictions**.

 ---